Manolis Glezos

+and the United Democratic Left (EDA), but left the former in 1968 after the invasion of Czechoslovakia.

-After the restoration of democracy in 1974 he was active as a politician, becoming a Member of the Greek Parliament for various left-wing parties.
-In 2014, at the age of 91 (as a candidate for Syriza), he became a Member of the European Parliament for the second time, making him the oldest-ever member of the European Parliament.
-He was also the most voted-for candidate in Greece.
+After the restoration of democracy in 1974, Glezos resumed duties as a politician, becoming an MP for various left-wing parties, and most prominently was the leader of EDA from 1981 to 1989.
+From 1987 to 2012, he was elected to various local government posts throughout Greece and was a founding member of Synaspismos, before returning as an MP in the May and June 2012 elections.
+In 2014, at the age of 91 (as a candidate for Syriza), he became a Member of the European Parliament for the second time, making him the oldest-ever member of the European Parliament, and the most voted-for candidate in Greece, but resigned in 2015 and split from Syriza amidst negotiations for the third bailout programme during the Greek debt crisis to form Popular Unity (LAE), which unsuccessfully contested the September 2015 elections.

+Glezos is often regarded as an icon of the Greek Resistance and was the recipient of various international awards throughout his seven-decade long political career.
+He was nicknamed "The First Partisan", after Charles de Gaulle had dubbed him "The first partisan of Europe".

 Early life and World War II

 Born in the village of Apiranthos, Naxos, Glezos moved to Athens in 1935 together with his family, where he finished high school.
 During his high school years in Athens, he also worked as a pharmacy employee.
 He was admitted to the Higher School of Economic and Commercial Studies (known today as the Athens University of Economics and Business) in 1940.
 In 1939, still a high school student, Glezos participated in the creation of an anti-fascist youth organization against the Italian occupation of the Dodecanese and the dictatorship of Ioannis Metaxas.
 At the onset of World War II, he volunteered to join the Hellenic Army in the Albanian front against Fascist Italy but was rejected because he was underage.
 Instead, he worked as a volunteer for the Hellenic Ministry of Economics.
 During the Axis occupation of Greece, he worked for the Hellenic Red Cross and the municipality of Athens, while actively involved in the Greek Resistance.